Introduction

 If you would like to use rclone to access your personal Google Drive and one or more Shared Drives, you will need to configure a separate remote for each.

-The rclone documentation page for Box is https://rclone.org/drive/.
+The rclone documentation page for Google Drive is https://rclone.org/drive/.
 Before setting up a Google Drive remote with rclone, please review this entire section.

 • The OAuth client_id is used to authenticate the client (in this case, rclone) to Google Drive. rclone ships with an OAuth client_id that is shared by all users of rclone across the world.
 If you plan on using rclone regularly with Google Drive, you should consider getting your own OAuth client_id.
 Doing so means the actions of others will not affect your API quota, and gives you access to request API quota increases from Google.